 The FAQs below shed some more light on the nature of judgmental people and how we can, both, deal with them as well as learn to overcome this all-too-common character trait:

 How do we criticize someone without being judgmental?

-All the smiling people we see around, who know what all they are dealing with on a daily basis in their private lives.
-Everyone could do with a bit of compassion, loving-kindness and empathy.
+All the smiling people we see around us, who know what they are dealing with daily in their private lives.
+Everyone could do with a bit of compassion, loving-kindness, and empathy.
 We don’t have to point out every mistake of the other person.
 Sometimes, we can ignore it.

 At any rate, if you have nothing nice to say then perhaps you can just be quiet, and be non-judgmental.

 A while back, I read Ajahn Brahm’s Don’t Worry, Be Grumpy.
 He elaborates on a brilliant way of providing negative feedback which he aptly calls The Sandwich Method.
 If you don’t wish to be one of those judgmental people criticizing other people, it’s certainly worth a try!

 Continue reading The Art of Criticism to learn about The Sandwich Method.
 And remember, each one of us is here to make a difference.
 To ourselves, to others, to this world.
 Do it gently.
 Compassionately.
 Mindfully.